Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 Too Many Passes

-This can lead to razor burn and breakouts.
+This can lead to razor burn, irritation, and breakouts.

 Final Thoughts

-The key isn’t choosing between cold or warm water—it’s using both correctly.
+The key isn’t choosing between cold or warm water—it’s using each at the right time.

 • Use warm water to prepare